 A union, such as IBEW Local 38, is an organization of workers, who join together for common purposes such as mutual aid and protection, to engage in concerted activity, for collective bargaining and ultimately to elevate our conditions of life and labor.
 A union is an organization by which ordinary people do extraordinary things.
 It is a means by which individual workers, who are vulnerable to the indignities heaped upon them by powerful employers, organize and transform themselves into a powerful and cohesive force to remake their world!

 Who runs the Union?

-Not only is this a myth, it is against the law.
-Local 38 has a nondiscriminatory job referral procedure that is bound by the National Labor Relations Act.
-The person who signs the out-of-work list first is given first choice of job referrals.
+Not only is this a myth, but it is against the law.
+Local 38 has a nondiscriminatory job referral procedure, which is bound by the National Labor Relations Act.
+The person who signs the “Out of Work” list first is given first choice of job referrals.
 There is no seniority policy and no one has to take a job they do not want.